mailjet/mailjet-apiv3-php/README.md

 ### [Event API - real time notifications](http://dev.mailjet.com/guides/?php#event-api-real-time-notifications)

-The Event API offer a real-time notification through http request on any events related to the messages you sent.
+The [Event API](https://www.mailjet.com/feature/event-api/) offer a real-time notification through http request on any events related to the messages you sent.
 The main supported events are open, click, bounce, spam, blocked, unsub and sent.
 This event notification works for transactional and marketing emails.

-The endpoint is an URL our server will call for each event (it can lead to a lot of hits !).
+The endpoint is an URL our server will call for each event (it can lead to a lot of hits).
 You can use the API to setup a new endpoint using the /eventcallbackurl resource.
 Alternatively, you can configure this in your account preferences, in the Event Tracking section.

 ``` php
 <?php